rojaAchary/vectors_arrays_matrices/README.md

 ## Vectors
 - *A vector is a tuple of one or more values called scalars.
 Vectors are built from components, which are ordinary numbers.
-You can think of a vector as a list of numbers, and vector algebra as operations performed on the numbers in the list.
-Where v1, v2, v3 are scalar values, often real values.*
+You can think of a vector as a list of numbers, and vector algebra as operations performed on the numbers in the list.*

 |No |Topics |Code Link 🔗|
 |---|-------|--------|